dorlneylon/simplecode/docs.md

 Requires: author, title, content.

 Description: Page where you can create a post if it doesn't exist yet.
-To make text formatted use markdown syntax.
-MARKDOWN BARELY WORKS.

 Possible errors: KeyError, IntegrityError.